parky-sood/51Project2/README.md

 The project is divided into 2 parts:

 ## Part 1 : Out-of-oder pipeline
-Refer to **TODO** entries inside scoreboard.cpp and ROB.cpp for where changes were made to keep track of instruction execution order and which instructions are scheduled for execution.
+A five-stage pipeline for the processor to execute instructions, and output the trace of which instructions are in the pipeline at any given time.

 ## Part 2 : Gshare predictor
 The processor's branch predictor is a GShare predictor containing an 8-bit BHR and 256-entry BHT, matched with a 256-entry BTB.